Meteor (missile): Competition

 Hughes had assembled a team including Aérospatiale (propulsion), Shorts (integration and final assembly), Thomson-Thorn Missile Electronics (TTME), Fokker Special Projects (fin actuation), and Diehl BGT Defence (warhead).
 Incidentally, the adoption of FMRAAM as the name of Hughes' proposal forced the UK MoD to change the title of SR(A)1239 to BVRAAM.
 Hughes would provide the seeker, with electronics from its Scottish subsidiary, Hughes Micro Electronics Europa.
 The upgraded guidance electronics would be compressed compared to the existing AMRAAM.
-Other changes included: a new electronic, as opposed to the usual mechanical, safe and arm device, based on Diehl BGT Defence's IRIS-T system; a TTME digital target detection device (a two-way conformal microwave proximity fuze unit); and a shortened control and actuation system.
+Other changes included: a new electronic (as opposed to the usual mechanical) safe and arm device, based on Diehl BGT Defence's IRIS-T system; a two-way conformal microwave proximity fuze unit; and a shortened control and actuation system.
 The seeker and warhead were basically unchanged from AMRAAM's.

 The European content of Hughes' bid had been bolstered by the replacement of the ARC/ATK VFDR by an Aérospatiale-Celerg liquid-fuel ramjet with an ARC integrated nozzleless booster.
 This was based on studies conducted during the Simple Regulation Ramjet programme, which began in 1994.
 The direct-injection design used an inflatable elastomer bladder within the fuel tank to control the fuel flow and was believed to offer a lower cost approach compared to a regulated liquid ramjet requiring a turbopump and associated fuel supply hardware.
 Eighty percent of FMRAAM production and development would be carried out in Europe, 72% in the UK.

-The European team, consisting of BAe Dynamics, Matra Defense, Alenia Difesa, GEC-Marconi, Saab Dynamics, LFK, and Bayern-Chemie was finally assembled just six weeks ahead of 11 June 1996 deadline for bids.
-BAe brokered an agreement whereby it would lead the team.
-This tie-up avoided a division in the European attempts to provide a credible alternative to the US bid.
-Matra and LFK had already teamed and would have bid independently, had BAe's "shuttle diplomacy" failed.

-BAe Dynamics' original S225XR proposal was a wingless design.
-However, during the international discussions the evolving UK and German proposals were found to be near identical in concept apart from the latter's wings.
-The trade-off between winged and wingless configurations was very closely balanced but the wings offered increased roll damping which was believed to be useful given the asymmetric intake configuration so the German A3M configuration was adopted for the European proposal, called Meteor.

-When the bids went in it was anticipated that a contract would be awarded at the end of 1997 with first deliveries by 2005.